More about: 10 Things to Do near Stonehenge

 4. Enjoy the beauty of Bath

-Like other towns I've talked about, Bath is also a UNESCO World Heritage Site.
-The city is best known for its Roman baths, built more than 2000 years ago.
-To do so, they took advantage of the thermal waters present in the area.
+Like some of the other places I’ve mentioned, Bath has also been designated a UNESCO World Heritage Site.
+The city is best known for its Roman baths, built over 2,000 years ago.
+To do so, they made use of the thermal springs found in the area.

-Although it was the Romans who began to use these baths, in the 18th century the city became the meeting point for the London elite who sought to take advantage of the properties of the thermal waters.
+Although it was the Romans who first began using these baths, in the 18th century the city became a meeting place for the London elite seeking to benefit from the properties of the thermal waters.

-Other attractions you can visit in the city and for which there are excursions to Stonehenge and Bath from London that combine both cities are:
+Other attractions you can visit in the city, and which are included in combined tours to Stonehenge and Bath from London, are:

 - Pulteney Bridge.